- Shop Online

 Dallas Museum for Contemporary Arts, Signposts of Twentieth Century Art, October 27-December 7, 1959, no cat. no., pp. 20 (ill.), 21.

-Alley, Ronald, Catalogue of The Tate Gallery’s Collection of Modern Art: other than works by British Artists (London: Tate Gallery in association with Sotheby Parke Bernet, 1981), p.
-193.
+Ronald Alley, Catalogue of The Tate Gallery’s Collection of Modern Art: other than works by British Artists (Tate Gallery in association with Sotheby Parke Bernet, 1981), p.
+193, as The Large Horse.